Akosua Addai Amoo: 2017– Freelance

 Akosua has worked to develop women's football in Ghana and does a weekly feature to cover the poorly publicized women's league there.
 She is a sports writer with articles published in various online outlets including international football outlet Goal.com.

-In 2019, she was one of the seven journalists selected by the International Sports Press Association (AIPS),to be trained and cover the 2019 African Games in Rabat.
+In 2019, she was one of the seven journalists selected by the International Sports Press Association (AIPS), to be trained and cover the 2019 African Games in Rabat.

+Currently, Akosua is a Ghanaian Lawyer leading public relations for a non-governmental organisation in Ghana.